 - Governance – Board makeup, corruption policies, auditing structure

-Considering ESG criteria can help portfolio managers identify companies capable of creating sustainable value and managing a full range of risks.
+Considering ESG criteria can help portfolio managers identify companies capable of creating sustainable value and manage a full range of risks.
 All else equal, well-run companies with sustainable business models may be better long-term investments.
 For these reasons, the investment criteria inherent in ESG analysis may be well-aligned with the interests of long-term investors.

 agree there is alpha2 to be found in sustainable investments.3

 75% of retirement plan participants